gjpelletier/pstide/README.md

 # Puget Sound Tide Channel Model for Python 3.x

+### A Python module for prediction of tides within Puget Sound

 Adapted from the pstide.py module for Python 2.x by David Finlayson

 Modified to run in Python 3.x by Greg Pelletier